james-grant1/bath/README.md

 Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax)
 format - see that page for ways of marking up your text.

-- In the UoB directory, execute `cp _drafts/YYYY-MM-DD-subject.markdown _posts/2015-03-01-katysbirthday.markdown`
+- In the bath directory, execute `cp _drafts/YYYY-MM-DD-subject.markdown _posts/2015-03-01-katysbirthday.markdown`
 - Then, edit that file as you see fit.
 - Add that file to the repository `git add _posts/2015-03-01-katysbirthday.markdown`